jeffotoni/goworkshopdevops/README.md

 ```

 In other words, we get a string of bytes that is a Json and fill in the values of the struct with those elements.
-Using the json.Unmarshal function, funtastic it.
+Using the json.Unmarshal function, Fantastic it.
 In other words, Json has to be compatible with the struct that is our model.